 Section 2(k) of the Asylum Act identifies persons with special needs as including “unaccompanied children or vulnerable persons, in particular, minor, elderly, disabled persons, pregnant women, single parents raising minor children or persons suffering from torture, rape or any other grave form of psychological, physical or sexual violence.”

-Unaccompanied asylum-seeking children (prior to 21 May 2020 only children below the age of 14) are placed in special homes in Fót, designated specifically for unaccompanied children, where social and psychological services are available.
+Unaccompanied asylum-seeking children are placed in special homes in Fót, designated specifically for unaccompanied children, where social and psychological services are available.
 However, it is the responsibility of the authorities to conduct an age assessment, and often their level of expertise is dubious at best (see section on Identification).
-If the assessment mistakenly establishes that the person is an adult or prior to 21 May 2020 that the child is above fourteen, it renders the person incapable to receive all the services that a child would need.
-In 2017, the HHC published its report “Best Interest Out of Sight – The Treatment of Asylum Seeking Children in Hungary”, detailing the problems child asylum seekers face in this regard.
+If the assessment mistakenly establishes that the person is an adult it renders the person incapable to receive all the services that a child would need.
+In 2017, the HHC published its report “Best Interest Out of Sight – The Treatment of Asylum-Seeking Children in Hungary”, detailing the problems child asylum seekers face in this regard.

 Medical assistance for seriously mentally challenged persons is unresolved.
 Similarly, residents with drug or other type of addiction have no access to mainstream health care services.

 HHC, Best Interest Out of Sight – The Treatment of Asylum-Seeking Children in Hungary, 17 May 2017, available at: https://bit.ly/2KwW6A4.

 Section 22 Asylum Decree.